{\Sigma}-dual Rickart modules: Abstract

 \section{Abstract}

-In this paper, we dualize the concept of $\Sigma$-Rickart modules as $\Sigma$-dual Rickart modules.
-An $R$-module $M$ is said to be a $\Sigma$-dual Rickart if every direct sum of arbitrary many copies of $M$ is a dual-Rickart module.
-We prove that each cohereditary module over the noetherian ring is a $\Sigma$-dual Rickart module.
-We introduce the notion of strongly cogenerated modules and characterize $\Sigma$-dual Rickart modules in terms of strongly cogenerated modules.
-We show when a $\Sigma$-Rickart module is a $\Sigma$-dual Rickart module and vice-versa.
-We also study some properties of $\Sigma$-dual Rickart modules and find its connections with semisimple artinian ring, regular ring, semi-hereditary ring and $FP$-injective modules.
-Further, we study the endomorphism ring of $\Sigma$-dual Rickart modules. \ with exact row and $L$ finitely generated, can be extended by a homomorphism $\eta : M^{(\mathbb{N})}\rightarrow N$ such that the digram is commutative, i.e. $\psi= \eta \phi$ (see \cite[16.9]{RWF}). \end{definition}
+{In this paper, we introduce and study the concept of {\it $\Sigma$-dual-Rickart} modules which is the dual case of $\Sigma$-Rickart modules.
+An $A$-module $X$ is said to be a {\it $\Sigma$-dual-Rickart} if every direct sum of copies of $X$ is a dual-Rickart module.
+We show when a $\Sigma$-Rickart module is a {\it $\Sigma$-dual-Rickart} module and vice-versa.
+Also, we characterize semisimple Artinian rings, regular rings, semi-hereditary rings, cohereditary modules and $FP$-injective modules in terms of {\it $\Sigma$-dual-Rickart} modules.
+Further, we study the endomorphism ring of a {\it $\Sigma$-dual-Rickart} module.}